claudiaaling/BENG183scVelo/FinalPaper.md

-# scVelo:Predicting the Future State of Cells
+# scVelo: Predicting the Future State of Cells

 ## RNA Velocity